marisbest2/snp_analysis/docs/setup.md

     ~$ pip install cairosvg

-To run cairosvg requires cairo.
-Follow instructions at: https://www.cairographics.org/download/
+Cairosvg requires cairo.
+It needed follow instructions at: https://www.cairographics.org/download/

 Or, install using conda.